 techniques, but repeatedly determining the correlation coefficient on a

 set of data when points are removed can be quite cumbersome.
-The use of
+However, with the use of

-and removes the tedium of the calculations.
+and the tedium of the calculations is removed.
 Consequently, it is the

 second method that will be covered more thoroughly in this lesson.

 Line of Best Fit Interactive